MaastrichtU-IDS/jupyterlab/README.md

 ```

 You'll need to wait for 1 or 2 minutes before the new conda environment becomes available on the JupyterLab Launcher page.

+> This image is compatible with OpenShift security constraints to run as non root user, see below for more information to deploy on OpenShift or Kubernetes, or on the [Data Science Research Infrastructure (DSRI)](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-jupyter) at Maastricht University 🌉

 ### 📝 Extend a CPU image